DigitalProductschool/dps-expressjs-challenge/README.md

 -   Optionally protect all API routes by a hardcoded auth token "Password123" 😊
 -   Push all your code to your public GitHub repository
 -   Use small commits, we want to see your progress towards the solution
+-   Code clean and follow the best practices

 \
 After you have finished, please send us the URL to your GitHub repository.